- Astrophysicists determine new constraints on radii and tidal deformabilities of neutron stars.

 In August 2017, the Laser Interferometer Gravitational-Wave Observatory (LIGO) and Virgo interferometer network (for detecting gravitational wave) captured a signal from the inspiral of a binary neutron star system, referred as event GW170817.

-Just a couple of seconds later, it detected a series of electromagnetic emission, which confirmed that the merging process of neutron star binaries is associated with gamma-ray bursts.
+Just a couple of seconds later, it detected a series of electromagnetic emissions, which confirmed that the merging process of neutron star binaries is associated with gamma-ray bursts.

-Researchers used this data to solve a long-standing puzzle: what’s the maximum mass a neutron star could have before collapsing into a black hole.
+Researchers used this data to solve a long-standing puzzle regarding the maximum mass a neutron star could have before collapsing into a black hole.
 Then they worked to put solid constraints on neutron stars’ size.

-We don’t know much about the matter inside neutron stars, thus scientists elected to follow another path.
-They used statistical approaches for measuring neutron stars’ size.
+Since we don’t know much about the matter inside the neutron stars, scientists chose to utilize statistical approaches for measuring neutron stars’ size.

 This enabled them to deduce the size of an average neutron star within a range of 1.5 kilometers: it varies from 12 to 13.5 km.
 The accuracy could be further enhanced by analyzing more gravitational waves (originated by binary neutron star systems) in the future.

-The authors also stated that matter at such high densities could alter its attributes and undergo a phase-transition, like water transitions from a solid to liquid phase or vice-verse.
-It’s speculated that this type of transition can convert usual matter to quark matter, generating new twin stars which will be smaller than their neutron stars but have the same mass.
+The authors also stated that matter at such high densities could alter its attributes and undergo a phase-transition, like water transitions from a solid to liquid phase or vice-versa.
+It’s speculated that this type of change can convert usual matter to quark matter, generating new twin stars, which will be smaller than their neutron stars but have the same mass.